Will Texas A&M cover the spread vs. Penn State? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Of Texas A&M's 33 games last season, they went over this contest's total of 136.5 points 17 times.

-- Texas A&M games had an average of 139.3 points last season, 2.8 more than the over/under for this game.

-- Texas A&M covered 22 times in 33 games with a spread last season.
+- The Aggies beat the spread 22 times in 35 games last season.

-- Texas A&M went 22-4 in games it was favored on the moneyline last season (winning 84.6% of those games).

-- The implied moneyline probability for this matchup gives Texas A&M a 75.0% chance to win.
+- The implied moneyline probability for this matchup gives the Aggies a 77.8% chance to win.

+- Penn State put together a 20-12-0 record against the spread last year.

+- The Nittany Lions were 2-2 last season when entering a game as an underdog by +280 or more on the moneyline.

 Texas A&M vs. Penn State Over/Under Stats